srikanthbpai/srikanthbpai.github.io/_posts/2024-11-03-RMO-2024-solution-sketches.md

 _RMO difficulty feeling:_ <b>1.5</b>.

-It's a pleasant and straightforward problem, but once you realise it, you can do it by trigonometry.
+It's a pleasant and straightforward problem, once you realise that you can do it by trigonometry.
 A single cyclic quadrilateral with angle conditions is usually a poster boy for trigonometry problems.

 The problem is pretty cute, though, and I will include it as an application of the sine rule in my geometry courses.
 The proof is straightforward once you have chased angles.
 I like cute and sweet problems in the Olympiad.